Institute of Chemical Technology: Autonomy

+In 2025, alumnus Mukesh Ambani announced an unrestricted gift of ₹151 crore (equivalent to US$16.7 million) to the institute.
+This gift was announced during the release of biography of Man Mohan Sharma, the influential former director of ICT.

 Campus

 ICT is located on a 16 acre campus at 19.024°N 72.859°E. The academic building faces Nathalal Parekh Marg.
-Other buildings including three boys hostels, two girls hostels, faculty and staff apartments are located behind the academic building.
+Other buildings including two boy's hostels, two girl's hostels, faculty and staff apartments are located behind the academic building.
 The rear boundary of the institute runs along the Rafi Ahmed Kidwai Road.
 The institute is located opposite to Veermata Jijabai Technical Institute (VJTI).

 Satellite campuses

-Additional campuses are operational in Bhubaneswar, Odisha in collaboration with Indian Oil Corporation and Indian Institute of Technology Kharagpur (IIT KGP) and another at Jalna, Maharashtra (Marathwada campus).
+Additional campuses are operational in Bhubaneswar, Odisha in collaboration with Indian Oil Corporation (IOC) and Indian Institute of Technology Kharagpur (IIT KGP) and another at Jalna, Maharashtra (Marathwada campus).
 The Bhubaneswar campus of ICT started its academic session on 3 September 2018 at the IIT Kharagpur extension centre.
 The Bhubaneswar campus was inaugurated initially by the Indian President Ram Nath Kovind on 18 March 2018 and the academic session was inaugurated by Dharmendra Pradhan, Union Minister for Petroleum and Natural Gas and Sanjiv Singh, Chairman of Indian Oil Corporation.
 A 203 acres Marathwada campus was established with a grant of ₹397 Crore by the state cabinet of Maharashtra.
 The foundation stone of the campus was laid on 4 May 2018 by then Chief Minister of Govt. of Maharashtra, Devendra Fadnavis along with others.
+Shashank T. Mhaske is the current Director of the ICT-Marathwada Campus, Jalna, and Ravindra V. Adivarekar is the current Director of the ICT-IOC Campus, Odisha.

 Library

 Established in 1934, the library was renamed Prof. M M Sharma Library on January 8, 1999.
 It functions as the central library of the institute and is one of the special collection libraries in the country.
-The library can boast of rich heritage collection of old classic books and bound volumes dating back to 1930s.
+The library can boast of rich heritage collection of old classic books and bound volumes dating back to the 1930s.
 It has 38,200 books, 25,290 journals and 10,000 standards and subscribes to 120 international and 25 national journals.
 Along with the traditional collection, it also has a significant digital collection with access to more than 500 electronic journals as well as databases such as Reaxys, Sci-Finder, Scopus, and Web of science.
 It performs a dual role of an Academic Library as well as a Research Library, catering to both the in-house students and faculty, and outside technologists and industrialists.
 It is housed in a separate Ground Plus two-storied building.
 It is a unique library in India to have its own endowment fund.
-The library is also a member of E-Shodh Sindhu Consortium.
+The library is also a member of E-ShodhSindhu Consortium.
 It has MOU with BONET for participating in exchange program devised by MISSAT, DST, New Delhi.